 I am an electrical engineer and I have developed a solution to remotely control electrical circuits at our self catering guesthouse, Umoya Cottages in Port Elizabeth.
 Even when we are not at home, we can securely log in over the internet to switch on lights, geysers and even open the motor gate.
 In combination with the CCTV over the parking lot, I can for example open the gate for a guest and switch on the external lights, even if I am overseas.
 All I require is an internet connection and it is as good as if I am back home.
 And the best part, the whole setup cost me less than R1500 ($130).

 I am willing to share my code and sketches for free.
-All I ask in return is to like and share my website on Facebook and Google+.
-It is simple, merely click all the social media buttons below, and I will inbox you the code.
-If you do not get the code, you can email me on firstname.lastname@example.org and I will send the code via email.
+All I ask in return is to like and share my website on Facebook.
+It is simple, merely click all the social media buttons below, and email me a screengrab to email@example.com and I will reply with the code.
 But please share and like.

 This setup has come in very handy in various forms.
 For example I have received deliveries of materials a few times while I was away from the guesthouse.
 Sitting in front of my work computer at my office, I can open the gate remotely from my office and watch the delivery guys drop the material off in the right place.
 I can watch the activity and open the gate for them to leave when they have finished.
 All this over the internet.
 I can even use a friend’s phone or computer at an internet cafe, as long as it has an internet connection.
 The setup adds extra security and flexibility for self catering accommodation owners or homeowners.

 The solution is based on programming the wonderful Arduino microcontroller with a stylish and secure webserver.
 The microcontroller costs around R400 ($30).
 An unbeatable price compared with any other home control solution out there!